CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 10. Close PowerShell.

 ### Task 3: Review licenses

+In this task you will review available licenses, customize the sign-in page branding, and assign Microsoft 365 and EMS E5 licenses to users and groups using both the Entra admin center and the Microsoft 365 admin center.

 1. In the Microsoft Entra admin center, in the navigation pane, select **Billing (1)** > **Licenses (2)**.